parallaxinc/PropellerManager/index.md

 ---
 layout: project
-title: Propeller Manager
+title: PropellerManager
 permalink: /projects/propellermanager/

 tagline: An event-driven C++ API for Propeller devices
-excerpt: Propeller Manager is more than a download tool; it is a complete API and toolset for managing Propeller devices, no matter where they are.
+excerpt: PropellerManager is more than a download tool; it is a complete API and toolset for managing Propeller devices, no matter where they are.

 type: project
 apptype: other